Physics 1

 6. When measurements are multiplied or divided, the answer can contain no more significant figures than the least accurate measurement.
 (Ex: 5.156 x 2.3 = 12 because there are only two significant digits in one of the measurements being multiplied)

-7. When answers are rounded off it is generally acceptable to round up if the last digit is 5 or greater and round down if the last digit is less than 5.
+7. When answers are rounded off it is generally acceptable to round up if the last digit is 5 or greater and round down if the last digit is 4 or less.
 Different sources may site different rules in this regard.

 (You might want to print this information and place it in a binder for future reference)